dstroe/Homework-1/README.md

 * What has been the business impact of this company so far?

-Has taken some of the business of the brokerages that were established and around for a lot longer as well as has gotten many new participants into the market that had never traded before.
+Has taken some of the business of the brokerages that were established and around for a lot longer and attracted new participants into the market that had never traded before.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

-Success is measured both by the number of users using the platform and the profit made off of them although in Robinhood’s case they primarily make money through other means like offering premium services like Robinhood Gold, making interest off of the accounts, and payment for order flow through market making companies such as Citadel securities and Two Sigma.
+Success is measured both by the number of users using the platform and the profit made off of them; although in Robinhood’s case they primarily make money through other means like offering premium services like Robinhood Gold, making interest off of the accounts, and payment for order flow through market making companies such as Citadel securities and Two Sigma.

 * How is your company performing relative to competitors in the same domain?